 If I own a vehicle, can I file a non-owner FR44 certificate and get separate insurance on my car to save money?

 No. In Florida, you can’t purchase a non-owner insurance certificate if you have a vehicle registered in your name.
-If you own a car, truck, or motorcycle, you need to file an owner-operator Florida FR44 certificate.
+If you own a car, truck, or motorcycle, you must file an owner-operator Florida FR44 certificate.
 Rates for an FR44 policy with a car can be 2-5 times higher than for a non-owner FR44 policy.

 Talk with a licensed UltraCar Insurance agent for a free, no-obligation consultation about FR44 non owner insurance Florida.